Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 Other fintech companies implementing passkeys

-While Revolut is among the early adopters of passkeys in the fintech space, other companies are also moving in this direction.
-For example, PayPal has begun rolling out passkey support for its users, and Coinbase has implemented passkeys for enhanced account security.
+While Revolut is among the early adopters of passkeys in the fintech space, other companies have also moved in this direction:

 Traditional banks' approaches to passwordless authentication